staticvariablejames/cookie-connoisseur/README.md

         Whenever a URL starting with `url` is requested, that prefix is replaced with `path`, and the resulting path is provided instead.

-You must re-run `npx fetch-cookie-clicker-files` whenever the `customURLs` list is changed.
+It is advised to re-run `npx cookie-connoisseur fetch` whenever the `customURLs` list is changed.